-If you want to save money in your bathroom this year here are 14 smart and unique ways to do just that.
+If you want to save money in your bathroom this year, here are 14 smart and unique ways to do just that.

 Bar Soap

 The truth is bar soap is so much cheaper.
-If you get a loofah or the super cheap route a washcloth you can get it to lather up.
+If you get a loofah or, the super cheap route, a washcloth, you can get it to lather up.
 Buying bulk bar soap at Costco or BJ’s is a money saver.

-If you must buy body wash, use a loofah to lather it up and help it spread all over the places it needs to be.
-Not all over your shower walls.
-Yes I’m speaking to my children here.
+If you must buy body wash, use a loofah to lather it up and help it spread all over the places, it needs to be not all over your shower walls.
+Yes, I’m speaking to my children here.

 Loofah Bath Sponge

-Buy Loofah or bath sponge only at the dollar tree or in the dollar sections at your local grocery store.
+Buy a Loofah or bath sponge only at the dollar tree or in the dollar sections at your local grocery store.
 You shouldn’t pay more than $1 for these.

-Use less Shampoo/Conditioner/Body wash
+Use less Shampoo/Conditioner/Body wash.

 Wash Your Hair Every other Day

-This will be a personal preference for some.
-I’ve talked with my girlfriends about this several times and there are always a handful who refuse to not wash their hair every day.
 It doesn’t mean you can’t shower.
 It just means you skip shampooing.
 There are a bunch of articles on the benefits of doing this.
 Here is one.

 Ditch Shaving Cream

-It’s really more about the razor then it is the shaving cream.
-I’m really stuck on my Dove Body wash from BJs.
-The three pack there lasts me months.
-I also use this for a shaving cream.
-It’s really all about the loofah and that gives you a nice foamy lather to use as shaving cream.
+I also use this for shaving cream.
+It’s all about the loofah, which gives you a nice foamy lather to use as shaving cream.

 Skip it.